 - The basin should be slightly tilted – ergonomic chairs and seat cushions help.
 Effect: The lower back remains in its natural hollow cross; discs and muscles are relieved.

-- The feet should be placed firmly on the ground and as parallel as possible to each other.
+- Your shoes should be placed firmly on the ground and as parallel as possible to each other.
 Effect: The body automatically assumes a healthy posture, the load is distributed evenly on both body halves, as opposed to the seat with the leg overlapped.

 Avoid incorrect positions